Sections Of This Article:

 Some art is in between, having some degree of functionality, but is more about how it looks or the concepts it conveys.
 Examples of this include Art Nouveau objects such as lamps, which have a function, but are seen as much more about how they look than what they do, which makes them accepted as art, and which also relates to the next part of the definition of art, which I detail below.

-Art Nouveau (around 1900, see the example above) and the Arts and Crafts movement (mid-19th century Britain) both tried to say that there is no difference between art and craft, by ignoring the real definitions.
+Art Nouveau (around 1900) and the Arts and Crafts movement (mid-19th century Britain) both tried to say that there is no difference between art and craft, by ignoring the real definitions.
 When you’re read this article, you’ll understand the differences between the two.

 An interesting study at the University of London showed that looking at art can create in an instant dopamine release, resulting in feelings and emotions similar to looking at someone you love.

 The Haldimann H9 (above), a watch which doesn’t have any form of time-display is an interesting example of moving beyond the functionality inherent in the conventional definition of what a watch is.
-While it certainly fulfills this criteria of being art, it doesn’t necessarily fulfill all of the necessary parts of the definition of what is art (which I’ll detail below).
+While it certainly fulfils this criteria of being art, it doesn’t necessarily fulfil all of the necessary parts of the definition of what is art (which I’ll detail below).

 Collaborations between artists and watchmakers typically result in a part of the watch, often the dial, having some obviously artistic properties while still having a function.